Cairns Floors & More can help you find just the right carpet flooring for your environment

 A man made fibre with exceptional durability.
 The fibre is extruded from dyed raw stock, so that the colour is right to the core, not just on the surface.

-This gives a superior fade and stain resistance.
+This gives a superior fade and stain resistanct carpet.
 Smart and affordable, suited to all lifestyles and can be installed on stairs.
-Available in loop, cut and twist pile construction.
+Available in loop, cut and twist pile construction – carpet flooring is versatile

-Also a mman made fibre which is stain and moisture resistant.
-Polypropylene has a high petroleum content in the fibre, making it easy to clean, colour fast and durable.
+Also a man made fibre which is stain and moisture resistant.
+Polypropylene has a high petroleum content in the fibre, making it an easy to clean, colour fast and durable choice for carpet flooring.

 Suited to active families and investment properties.
 Usually has a textured or loop pile construction.

-Fade resistant and can be made from recycled plastics.
-Fade resistant, soft and durable and has a wide range of colours available.
+Fade resistant, this carpet flooring can be made from recycled plastics.
+Soft and durable with a wide range of colours available.

 Easy to clean and suited to family households.
 Soft to touch and usually of twist or plush pile construction.